 Vasey RSL Care, Frankston South supports eligible government funded residents with subsidised fees.

-The average resident at Vasey RSL Care, Frankston South received 190 minutes of total daily care (93% target) from a combination of support workers, enrolled and registered nurses.
+Residents at Vasey RSL Care, Frankston South on average received 225 minutes of total daily care (110% target) from a combination of support workers, enrolled and registered nurses.
+In October 2024, a Registered Nurse was on site 24:00 hours per day.

 About the operator